mozilla/glean.js/docs/README.md

 This documentation is meant for Glean.js developers.

-For user documenation on the Glean SDKs, refer to [The Glean Book](https://mozilla.github.io/glean/).
+For user documentation on the Glean SDKs, refer to [The Glean Book](https://mozilla.github.io/glean/).

 > 🚧 **UNDER CONSTRUCTION** 🚧
 >